 Audits can be time-consuming, frustrating, and even frightening.
 You can lessen your chances of being audited by filing an extension for your corporation.
 This is, in part, because the IRS determines their auditing methods for the year when the first rounds of filings are made.
 They simply do not audit as many businesses once the first deadline has passed.

-If you are concerned about being audited, filing for an extension will not only give you more time to ensure that you have gathered all of the information needed, but it will also decrease the probability that you will be audited.
+If you are concerned about being audited, filing for an extension will not only give you more time to ensure that you have gathered all of the information needed but will also decrease the probability that you will be audited.

 Don’t throw your money away–determine bad or uncollectible debts at the end of the year and write them off!